Depreca1ed/DeBot/README.md

 =========
 Hello, this is Lagrange, a discord application based on [Lagrange](https://arcaea.fandom.com/wiki/Lagrange) from a popular game known as [Arcaea](https://arcaea.lowiro.com/).
 At the moment, the bot does not have many features and mostly used privately but is allowed for public use.

+> Disclaimer: This bot is not affiliated with Arcaea and does not have any features related to it.

 Where can I use the bot & How can I host it?
 ============================================
 Lagrange is currently not hosted 24/7 and is self-hosted by me when in use.
 This might change in the future and depends on if I am confident with what the codebase will be.